namnamir/active-directory/README.md

 # Scripts for Active Directory
 Here will be scripts reading, alerting, or modifying *Active Directory* parameters.
-I am not a PowerShell expert, so scripts may look very basic but these scripts have saved my life.
+I am not a PowerShell developer, so scripts may look basic but they have saved my time on (pen)tests.
 I decided to share them with other, may solve their issues or save their time.

 ## List of Scripts